ary8n/Real-Time-AIInference-Diagnostics-Tool/README.md

   "flagged": true,
   "frame_file": "flagged_20250801-010101.png"
 }

 Customization
 Thresholds: Adjust gap_threshold and entropy_threshold to fit your application's risk tolerance.

 Model: Swap ResNet18 for any other PyTorch model as needed.

 Deployment: Integrate into robotics/AI edge devices by looping inference and automatically saving logs.

-Notes
-For continuous operation in embedded systems, run this as a persistent process, writing flagged events to device storage or cloud as appropriate.

-Only standard Python types should be in your metadata dictionary before saving as JSON.